Amherst College is withholding important information about its disabled students by claiming a statistic has a right to privacy.

 All that said, I can’t help thinking that if there were blind students at Amherst and if the College incorporated accessibility into all its functions, its tech staff would have thought to verify the portal vendor’s accessibility in advance.

-In the last response I received, the Chief Student Affairs Officer wrote that the Director of Accessible Services “comes to us with a strong social justice education,” which sounds to me more political than job-descriptive.
+In Amherst’s responses to my query, I detect a disturbing political correctness.
+In the last, the Chief Student Affairs Officer wrote that the Director of Accessible Services “comes to us with a strong social justice education,” which sounds to me more political than job-descriptive.
 Am I out of touch with today’s education world, or is that world out of synch with society at large?

 Otherwise, her email is general: “They [the Accessible Services staff] meet individually with each student to learn about their disability-related circumstances and identify reasonable accommodations that holistically support their educational experience.”